 Men’s health topics are important to discuss with a doctor, but for many men it is difficult to have these conversations with their health care provider.
-Washington University urologic surgeons answer questions about prostate enlargement below.
+Washington University urologic surgeons answer questions about enlarged prostate – also called benign prostatic hypertrophy (BPH) – below.

 The medical term for an enlarged prostate is benign prostatic hyperplasia (BPH).
 An enlarged prostate is not a medical problem, it is a condition or a state of being.